elixirschool/elixirschool/en/lessons/advanced/concurrency.md

 ** (EXIT from #PID<0.57.0>) evaluator process exited with reason: :kaboom
 ```

 Sometimes we don't want our linked process to crash the current one.
 For that we need to trap the exits.
-When trapping exits they will be received as a tuple message: `{:EXIT, from_pid, reason}`.
+To trap the exits, we use `Process/flag2`.
+This module uses erlang's [process_flag](http://erlang.org/doc/man/erlang.html#process_flag-2) function for the `trap_exit` flag.
+When trapping exits (`trap_exit` is set to `true`), exit signals will be received as a tuple message: `{:EXIT, from_pid, reason}`.

 ```elixir
 defmodule Example do